 1. Visit the Vatican and the Sistine Chapel with an expert guide

-Leaving Rome without visiting the Sistine Chapel would (almost literally) be a mortal sin.
-The Chapel's frescoes are undoubtedly the biggest attraction for the millions of tourists who make the pilgrimage here every year, but you also don't want to miss St Peter's Basilica, St Peter's Square and the enormous amount of art you'll find in the Vatican Museums.
+Leaving Rome without visiting the Sistine Chapel would be (almost literally) a mortal sin.
+The Chapel's frescoes are undoubtedly the main attraction for the millions of tourists who make the pilgrimage here every year, but you also don't want to miss St Peter's Basilica, St Peter's Square and the enormous amount of art you'll find in the Vatican Museums.

-Getting to know all this in detail could take days, or you could make the mistake of visiting it on your own without considering its context, its symbolism or the Vatican's best-kept secrets.
+Getting to know all this in detail could take days or you could make the mistake of visiting on your own and wandering around without considering its context, its symbolism or the Vatican's best kept secrets.
 Touring them with an expert guide is essential to enjoy this area of Rome to the fullest.
-Plus, you'll skip the queues (something very important considering there are hours of waiting at the ticket offices).
+In addition, you will skip the entrance queues (something very important considering that there are hours of waiting at the ticket offices).

 There are several options to choose from: from the most economical to the most premium, accessing the Vatican early in the morning before it opens to the general public so you can enjoy the art in silence, peace and quiet and avoid the crowds.
 Always book tickets in advance and online to avoid being priced too high and above all to get tickets on the day and at the time you want.

 2. The Colosseum and the Roman Forum, best from the inside and with a local guide.

-It's probably at the top of your wishlist of places to visit in Rome.
+The Colosseum is probably at the top of your wishlist of places to visit in Rome.
 And no wonder.
-What was during Ancient Rome the scene of the most mythical battles between gladiators, has gone down in history for being the emblem, not only of Rome, but of the whole of Italy.
+What was during Ancient Rome the scene of the most mythical gladiatorial battles, has gone down in history as the emblem, not only of Rome, but of the whole of Italy.
 If you are fascinated by the outside, you should not miss the inside.